macaroni-os/kit-fixups/xorg-kit/1.19-prime/README.rst

 systems as an overlay, providing the ability for users to control what branch of xorg-kit they are using.
 It is designed to be a part of the Funtoo Linux kits system.

-The ``1.19-prime`` branch of xorg-kit is the initial, stable curated branch of xorg for Funtoo.
+The ``1.19-prime`` branch of xorg-kit is the current, stable curated branch of xorg for Funtoo.
 By 'curated', we mean that the overlay is a fork of a collection of ebuilds from Gentoo Linux that we have found particularly stable and will be continuing to maintain.